satyajeetkrjha/satyajeetkrjha/README.md

 (Competitive Programming ProfileLink from undergrad https://www.stopstalk.com/user/profile/icecreaminwinter)
   </li>
   <br></br>
-  Yeah ,I am an algorithm fanboy and I do algorithms extensively .
+ <br> Yeah ,I am an algorithm fanboy and I do algorithms extensively .</br>

 <p><b>MOTTO:</b> My prof at Syracuse University once said :<b>"Programming should be as fun as playing a video game "</b>.I live by this quote.<p/>